 The mortgage lender is also in a position to check their financial responsibility.

-Ask the owners living in houses that were finished several years ago.
+Finally, ask the owners living in houses that were finished several years ago.
 Several years allow plenty of time for the results of poor workmanship to show up.

 When inspecting jobs under construction, size up things for yourself.